 Students who were enrolled prior to Fall 2005 need to see their academic adviser before repeating a course.

-Effective Fall 2005, a student may repeat a course in which a grade of D, F, FA, DF, NG, or WF is received.
-Only the original grade will be forgiven.
+Effective Fall 2005, a student may repeat a course.
+The original grade will be forgiven.
 Any subsequent attempts will be counted in the GPA.
 The last grade received will be the grade counted.